 Snohomish County Housing Policies

-In collaboration with the municipalities within the county, Snohomish County has adopted 14 Countywide Planning Policies (CPPs) related to housing.
+In collaboration with the municipalities within the county, Snohomish County has adopted Countywide Planning Policies (CPPs) related to housing.
 The policies complement the Growth Management Act goal to encourage a full range of housing types to meet the needs of all segments of the population and to encourage the preservation of the existing housing stock.
 Every city in the county, and the County too, is obligated to plan for affordable housing consistent with the regional context determined by the CPPs.
-For your convenience, we have included a copy of the Snohomish County Countywide Housing CPPs.

-CPP HO-5 requires the County, in collaboration with its municipalities, to periodically compile a Housing Characteristics and Needs report.
+CPP HO-5 requires the County, in collaboration with its municipalities, to develop and regularly update a Housing Characteristics and Needs Report.